 These principles provide a basic foundation for the Bibles, Badges and Business for Immigration Reform network.
-Endorsement by a faith, law enforcement, business and other leaders shows their commitment to advocating for just and compassionate immigration reform, and adds depth and breadth to the strength of the network.
+Endorsement by faith, law enforcement, business and other leaders shows their commitment to advocating for just and compassionate immigration reform, and adds depth and breadth to the strength of this nationwide network.

-- We must deal with aspiring citizens by creating a road to lawful status and citizenship.
+- Show compassion and justice to aspiring citizens by allowing them an opportunity to earn lawful status and citizenship.
 Whether they are Dreamers, recipients of Temporary Protected Status, or others without a current pathway to permanent legal status, these immigrants are part of our communities and our economy and deserve to be treated with dignity.
-For immigrants striving for citizenship, existing laws and regulations provide no light at the end of the tunnel, because there’s often no line to get into for becoming a fully participating American.
-America needs a just solution for the undocumented immigrants who are currently living here, contributing to the progress and wellbeing of our communities.
-We need a solution that both respects the rule of law and compassionately keeps families together, bringing them out of the shadows, stabilizes the workforce, and allows all Americans to compete for jobs on a level playing field.
+For many of the immigrants striving for citizenship, existing laws and regulations provide no light at the end of the tunnel.
+Under current law, many people do not qualify for any line to wait in to become fully participating Americans.
+America needs a just solution for the undocumented immigrants who are currently living here and contributing to the progress and well-being of our communities.
+We need a solution that both respects the rule of law and compassionately keeps families together, bringing them out of the shadows and allowing them to make restitution for any violation of U.S. immigration laws.

-- We must modernize our nation’s immigration laws so that future immigration of workers and families is legal, fair and orderly.
+- Modernize our nation’s laws so that future immigration of workers is legal, fair and orderly.
 America is the land of freedom and opportunity and will always attract talented and ambitious individuals.
 The immigrant workforce is an indispensable and growing part of the American economy, and immigrants fill pivotal roles in industries with large labor shortages, such as agriculture and health care.
 We must fix our work visa system so the entrepreneurs and workers of today — and tomorrow — start companies and create jobs in America.
 We need a process that celebrates freedom and values hard work across the economic spectrum, welcoming the engineer as well as the farmworker.
 To keep our economy strong and reduce incentives for unauthorized migration, we should ensure that employment programs have the flexibility to supply enough labor to meet the demand of American businesses when U.S.-born workers are not available.
 These programs can also help protect national security by providing an effective clearance process by which workers are checked before they enter the country.
 We also need to respect those who have been in line waiting for a visa by reducing backlogs that often lead to illegal immigration.
 Our nation deserves a better system that provides more opportunities for immigrants to enter, stay and contribute lawfully.

-To get involved with the BBB network, contact email@example.com
+For questions or to get further involved with the BBB network, please contact firstname.lastname@example.org.